container-storage-interface/spec/spec.md

   // Attributes of the volume to check.
 This field is OPTIONAL and MUST
   // match the attributes of the Volume identified by `volume_id`. map<string, string> volume_attributes = 3;

+  // Specifies where (regions, zones, racks, etc.) the caller believes
+  // the volume is accessible from.
+  // A caller MAY specify multiple topologies to indicate they believe
+  // the volume to be accessible from multiple locations.
+  // This field is OPTIONAL.
+This field SHALL NOT be set unless the
+  // plugin advertises the ACCESSIBILITY_CONSTRAINTS capability.
+  repeated Topology accessible_topology = 4;
 }

 message ValidateVolumeCapabilitiesResponse {